pr4deepr/visualising_enteric_glia_time_series/README.md

 # Enteric glial activation
-I have been interested in visualising time series data in a more interactive manner.
+I have been interested in visualising time series data from biological experiments in a more interactive manner.
 Plotly has some great tools, so I have used time series data from calcium imaging on gut tissue.

 I used FIJI to pull the numbers out to generate raw traces: